greglook/merkle-db/DESIGN.md

 - Bound leaf segments based on size, rather than record count?

-## Database API
+## Library API

-The library should support the following interactions with a database:
+The library should support the following interactions:

 ### Connection Operations